ciathyza/skyrim-optimization-guide-2018/README.md

 ```
 You can delete the old `usvfs_proxy.exe`/`usvfs.dll` afterwards.

-##### Mod Files Location

-As hinted before, Mod Organizer stores downloaded/installed mods separately from the Skyrim installation directory.
-The default location for all your Mod Organizer Skyrim-related files is at `C:\Users\yourusername\AppData\Local\ModOrganizer\Skyrim`.
-Mod Organizer allows you to store these files in a different location **but it is recommended to have all installed mods on the same physical hard disk on which your Skyrim is installed**.
-If you store your installed mods on a different drive Skyrim will have to access files from two different drives which will decrease load performance.

 ##### SKSE Launch Argument

 If you've installed SKSE before Mod Organizer then MO should have picked it up automatically and created an SKSE entry under *Launchable Executables* (the blue/green gears icon) for you.
 If you use the Skyrim Steam version you should add the `-forcesteamloader` argument to the SKSE launch entry: